sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-create/appstudio-fioriapps-create.md

 4. SAP Business Application Studio reloads with the `FioriDemo` project open in its workspace.
 In the Explorer view you can see the `FioriDemo` project, its folder structure, and files.

-    >The status bar color changes to blue, indicating that a workspace is open.
+    >The status bar color changes to blue, indicating that a workspace or folder is open.

     <!-- border -->![open workspace dialog](BAS-Open-Workspace-3-.png)